-Dr. Williams is a Professor of General Internal Medicine and Professor of Health Care Management in the Wharton School.
+Dr. Williams is Professor of General Internal Medicine at the Perelman School of Medicine and Professor of Health Care Management in the Wharton School.
 He was Chief of the Division of General Internal Medicine from 1992 to 2008, and directed the University of Pennsylvania's Robert Wood Johnson Foundation Clinical Scholars Program from 1988 to 1996.
 He is a Deputy Editor of the Annals of Internal Medicine.

 Dr. Williams has published more than 60 original articles that describe his work as a health services researcher, which has concentrated on physicians' decisions to use clinical resources, often regarding the use of diagnostic tests.
 His work also has focused on patient classification systems used by researchers to adjust outcomes for severity of illness.